-I met up with Kelly Hoppen MBE, interior designer to the stars (including the Beckhams) and step-mum to Sienna Miller, to talk about her latest holiday plans and find out why Tom Ford’s A Single Man has inspired her.
-Check out the inside of her gorgeous London pad too…
+ACHICA Living chats to Kelly Hoppen MBE, who is interior designer to the stars (including the Beckhams) and step-mum to Sienna Miller.
+We talk about her latest holiday plans and find out why Tom Ford’s A Single Man has inspired her.
+Check out the inside of her gorgeous London pad here too…

 How did you come to be a designer?